How to use Time Machine function on TP-Link routers (case 2)?

 Follow the steps below, here takes Archer C4000 as demonstration:

 1. Log in to the web management page of your router.
-Please refer to How to log in to the web-based interface of Wi-Fi Routers (new logo)?
+Please refer to How do I log into the web-based Utility (Management Page) of TP-Link wireless router?

 2. Go to Advanced > USB Sharing > Time Machine.